materialsvirtuallab/pyhull/README.md

-pyqhull
+pyhull
 =======

-pyqhull is a port of Qhull to Python.
+pyhull is a port of Qhull to Python.
 It is currently in an extremely early alpha, and only a very limited subset of functions are supported.